syncfusion-content/winui-docs/winui/DatePicker/Dropdown-Date-Spinner.md

 ## Change dropdown height

 You can change the height of drop down date spinner by using the [DropDownHeight](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_DropDownHeight) property.
-Based on the value of `DropDownHeight`, `ItemWidth` and `ItemHeight`, date items to be visibled.
+Based on the value of `DropDownHeight`, `ItemWidth` and `ItemHeight`, date items to be visible.
 The default value of `DropDownHeight` property is `NaN`.

 {% tabs %}
 {% highlight XAML %}